-URCAD is held every year in the third or fourth week in April.
+URCAD is held every year, usually on the last Wednesday in April.

 Who can participate in URCAD?

 How can I obtain copies of the URCAD application and mentor statement of support?

-The student application will be available for online submission starting February 1, 2017.
+The student application will be available for online submission starting on the first week of January.

 How can I gain ideas for projects, see samples of abstracts, and receive guidance in preparing their proposals?